Why WiFi for outdoor events is different to WiFi for indoor events

 Event venues without a fixed fibre internet source will be looking at satellite or 4G/5G solutions.
 Both of these internet options carry risk of interruption, which can be further impacted by contention from the sudden rise in people attending your event.
 The result means that they can drop out at any time.
 The question here therefore becomes: “Can you build resilience into your internet connection?”

-The simple answer is yes, and this is how the good outdoor event WiFi providers do it.
+The simple answer is yes, and this is how the best outdoor event WiFi providers do it.

 Tip: It’s worth checking whether there is a fixed line in the vicinity of an outdoor event site that you can utilise.
 Sometimes a local estate house or internet line installed specifically for event purposes can be utilised for a fee.